 Research Objective

-At the end of this research, I will have first identify the factors that determine the rates of participation in each country and then stablish qualitatively the link between the factor, participation, and the impact that differing participation rates of women in the board of directors in the United Kingdom and Mexico.
+At the end of this research, I will first identify the factors that determine the rates of participation in each country and then stablish qualitatively the link between the factor, participation, and the impact that differing participation rates of women in the board of directors in the United Kingdom and Mexico.

 The research will be measured through the results obtained through interviews that will be carried out with women with ranks of senior managers, directors and partners in Mexico and the United Kingdom, and the collection of data from company’s reports, government reports and evidence reports.